 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate due to changes in market interest rates.
-The Company's restricted cash equivalents include highly liquid investments that earn interest at market rates that are fixed to maturity or at variable interest rates.
-The Company also drew down \$1,500,000 on its Credit Facility, as amended, bearing a simple interest rate of 18% per annum and has an outstanding balance of \$197,787 of LOC facility bearing an annual coupon rate of 17.4% with monthly interest payments.
-Due to the short-term nature of these financial instruments, and that the Company's line of credit bears interest at fixed rate, fluctuations in market rates do not have a significant impact on the fair values or future cash flows of the financial instruments as of December 31, 2015.
+During the year ended December 31, 2016, the Company drew down \$341,116 on its Credit Facility with an outstanding balance of \$1,071,560 as at December 31, 2016.
+Due to the short-term nature of these financial instruments, and that the Company's Credit Facility bears interest at a fixed rate, fluctuations in market rates do not have a significant impact on the fair values or future cash flows of the financial instruments as of December 31, 2016.
 The Company manages interest rate risk by maintaining an investment policy that focuses primarily on preservation of capital and liquidity.